-The Bible is important to the Catholic and Lutheran branches of the Christian faith.
-Historically, both traditions read Scripture regularly, base their teaching and theology on it, and read and preach from it during times of corporate worship.
-Yet the Lutheran and Catholic Bible isn’t exactly the same.
+The Bible is essential to the Catholic and Lutheran branches of the Christian faith.
+Historically, both traditions read Scripture regularly, base their teaching and theology on it, and read and preach from it during corporate worship.
+Yet Lutheran and Catholic Bibles aren’t the same.

-The Catholic Bible includes books in the Old Testament that the Lutheran Bible doesn’t called the Apocrypha or Deuterocanonical writings.
-These writings consist of individual books (e.g. The Wisdom of Solomon) as well as additions to accepted books (e.g. Bel and the Dragon as the 14th chapter of Daniel).
+The Catholic Bible includes books in the Old Testament that the Lutheran Bible doesn’t, called the Apocrypha or Deuterocanonical writings.
+These writings consist of individual books (e.g., The Wisdom of Solomon) and additions to accepted books (e.g., Bel and the Dragon as the 14th chapter of Daniel).

 Why does the Catholic Bible contain the Apocrypha or Deuterocanonical writings while the Lutheran Bible doesn’t?
 Who decided to include those books in the Catholic Bible but not in the Lutheran one?
 Keep reading to learn more.

 In some contexts, “Apocrypha” is synonymous with terms like false and fictitious.
-Protestants often use the term Apocrypha over deuterocanonical, because they don’t believe the writings are canonical.
+For example, protestants often use the term Apocrypha over Deuterocanon because they don’t believe the writings are canonical.

 |Meaning: from Latin, meaning “second canon”||Meaning: from Greek, meaning “hidden”|

 |Refers to: certain books written between the Old and New Testament that are included in the Septuagint (i.e. the Greek Old Testament) and the Catholic Bible||Refers to: certain books written during the intertestamental period included in the Septuagint and the Catholic Bible; the term “Apocrypha” is also used to describe certain books written in the 2nd century after Christ, which aren’t included in the New Testament|